CDU/CSU: 2025 comeback

-Following the federal election which was held on February 23, 2025, the CDU was projected to recapture the most seats in the German parliament, with the CDU/CSU alliance expected to return to power.
-CDU leader Friedrich Merz will most likely serve as the German chancellor.
+Following the federal election which was held on February 23, 2025, the CDU was projected to capture the most seats in the German parliament, with the CDU leader Friedrich Merz serving as the German chancellor.

 Political stances

 The CDU and the CSU usually only differ slightly in their political stances.
 The CSU is usually considered more socially conservative (especially on family issues, e.g. the CSU favors providing infants' parents with compensation (Betreuungsgeld) if they intend not to use the public day nursery system to work while the CDU favors public funding of day nurseries).
 The CSU government in Bavaria has implemented one of the strictest regulations for shopping hours in Germany in order to protect employees.
 The CSU also strongly opposed ideas of an income unrelated system of contributions to public health insurances, a proposal which met a lot of approval in the CDU in 2010.

 CSU politicians often make their mark as self-declared defenders of Bavaria's state rights and cultural independence from federal or European Union bureaucrats, even in times of conservative federal governments or conservative presidents of the European Commission.
 In 1998, then-Chancellor Helmut Kohl of the CDU had to pressure the CSU intensely not to veto the introduction of the euro as the new currency in Germany.
 On the other hand, the name euro was the idea of former CSU chairman Theo Waigel, who served as finance minister when the euro was introduced and held a very pro-European position in contrast to the Bavarian government of Edmund Stoiber.
 Since 2016, the CSU has strongly been advocating the idea of a maximum number (Obergrenze) of 200,000 people per year to limit the number of asylum seekers.
 This is opposed by the CDU because they claim that it is impossible to limit the number through border control.

 While both parties officially identify themselves as non-denominational Christian, the Catholic influence on the CSU is stronger than that on the CDU since Bavaria is predominantly Catholic while Christians in Germany as a whole are approximately equally balanced between Catholics and Protestants.
 There are nevertheless strong regional differences within Bavaria and Germany as a whole with large predominantly Protestant areas in northern Bavaria and large predominantly Catholic areas in North Rhine-Westphalia and South Western Germany having a strong effect on CDU state politicians.
 Saarland's former CDU Minister-President Annegret Kramp-Karrenbauer heavily opposed same-sex marriages in July 2017 while the CDU in Schleswig-Holstein was in favor, with Saarland having the largest share of Catholic Christians in any German state.